laurilehmijoki/s3_website/README.md

 * Help you use AWS Cloudfront to distribute your website
 * Improve page speed with HTTP cache control and gzipping
 * Set HTTP redirects for your website
+* Configure other S3 buckets to redirect to your main blog/bucket
+ * e.g. www.example.com can point to blog.example.com
+* Auto configure your DNS settings if you're using Route53
 * (for other features, see the documentation below)

 ## Install